-It’s very easy to create and publish your website for free with Wix’s website builder.
+It’s very easy to create and publish your website with Wix’s free website builder plan.
 You won’t need an ounce of web development knowledge, as using their drag and drop builder is super simple to follow.

 Wix’s editor is one of the most intuitive tools I’ve used.
 It’s so simple to create an awesome website that looks and works like it’s supposed to.
 From blogs to forums, you can personalise your website until the cows come home.

 - Templates: Wix has over 500 templates for customers to use.
 Most of these are actually FREE and come mobile-ready.
 This means they are responsive which is great for SEO as well as usability.